Using 64 GB Memory Cards in Non-Supporting Devices

 You can use the free “SD Formatter for SD/SDHC/SDXC” tool officially available from SD Card association at www.sdcard.org

-Magic FAT Recovery
+Magic Partition Recovery

-Magic FAT Recovery
+Magic Partition Recovery

 64 GB SD Cards and Data Recovery